lrspeiser/DensityDependentMetricModel/README.md

 ## Conclusions

 Density-Dependent Metric Models provide a compelling framework for explaining galactic dynamics without dark matter.
-By analyzing 144,000 Gaia DR3 stars with full-sky coverage spanning 3.7-16.1 kpc, we demonstrate that an environment-triggered enhancement of gravity can reproduce the Milky Way's flat rotation curve using only visible matter.
+By analyzing 132,000 Gaia DR3 stars with full-sky coverage, we demonstrate that an environment-triggered enhancement of gravity can reproduce the Milky Way's flat rotation curve using only visible matter.

 Our General Relativity baseline analysis establishes the magnitude of the crisis: pure Newtonian gravity fails catastrophically with log(Z) = -4.8 × 10⁹, among the worst Bayesian evidence values possible.
 This extreme negative value quantifies the fundamental incompatibility between baryonic matter distributions and observed flat rotation curves under standard gravity.
 The fitted total mass of only 2.1 × 10¹⁰ M_☉—roughly 30% of typical Milky Way baryon estimates—cannot prevent the predicted Keplerian decline beyond 8 kpc.